servobot-mtg/servo-bot/README.md

 1. For the AMI, select `Amazon Linux 2 AMI`
 1. The instance type can be a micro, such as t2.micro for the free tier.
-  The MoosersBot instance is using t3.micro because at the time of reserving it was a tad cheaper.
+  The MoosersBot instance is using t3a.micro because at the time of reserving it was a tad cheaper.
 1. Instance details should be as follows
     * Number of Instances: 1
     * Request Spot Instances: Check (This can be no, but spot instances tend to be cheaper though may get taken down during high load times.)
-    * Maximum Price: About twice what the current price is.
     * Credit specification, unlimited: Uncheck (I'm not sure if this will come up, but unchecking to make sure an errant server won't spend all my money)
 1. Add a tag with the key `Name` and value to reflect the name of the instance.